Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Towards Lower and Upper Bounds on the Data Complexity of SCC Evaluation

-\begin{proof} Our argument will make use of Codd's Theorem~\cite{DBLP:persons/Codd72}, which states that the expressive power of relational algebra is the same as the domain-independent domain calculus.
-This in turn is equivalent in expressive power to first-order logic (FOL).
-Hence, all we need to show is that the semantics of \sigCC{} cannot be captured in FOL.
-To this end, we make use of the fact that FOL cannot recognise \emph{evenness} in its models.
-In other words, models which only have an even number of elements.
+\begin{proof}[Proof of \cref{thm:inex}] Our argument will make use of Codd's Theorem~\cite{DBLP:persons/Codd72}, which states that the expressive power of relational algebra is the same as the domain-independent domain calculus.
+This in turn is equivalent in expressive power to first-order logic (FO).
+Hence, all we need to show is that the semantics of \sigCC{} cannot be captured in FO.
+To this end, we make use of the fact that FO cannot recognise \emph{evenness} in its models, i.e., models which only have an even number of elements.
 In the context of the relational model, this would correspond to the number of tuples in a relation.
-This is a very well known result in mathematical logic, but to make this proof easier to follow, we shall sketch out why it holds from first principles.
-To prove the fact that FOL cannot express such a restriction on the models of satisfiable formulas, we can make use of Ehrenfeucht–Fraïssé games\footnote{A very brief summary: the game consists of two players, a \emph{Duplicator} and a \emph{Spoiler}, and is played over two relational structures and for some finite number of rounds.
-In each round, the Spoiler picks one element from one structure, and the Duplicator has to pick another.
-After the number of rounds, we thus have a fixed number of elements selected in either structure.
-If there exists a partial isomorphism over these elements (w.r.t. the relational structures) then the Duplicator wins, otherwise the Spoiler wins.
-For a gentle introduction to the complex relation between logic and games, we can recommend the entry on this topic in the Stanford Encyclopedia of Philosophy~\cite{sep-logic-games}.}: assume two models (or \emph{structures}) $\mathfrak{A}$ and $\mathfrak{B}$.
-Assume w.lo.g. that the size of $\mathfrak{A}$ is even.
-Then we define $\mathfrak{B}$ to be a copy of $\mathfrak{A}$, except that we remove as single element.
-Clearly the size of $B$ is uneven.
-Next we fix some constant $k$, which is smaller than the size of $\mathfrak{B}$.
-Clearly the Duplicator has a winning strategy, simply to imitate the moves of the Spoiler, and pick analogous elements of the respective other model.
-By our construction, the resulting chosen elements between the two models will have a partial isomorphism, and thus the Duplicator wins.
-Since the Duplicator wins, this implies that FOL cannot distinguish between $\mathfrak{A}$ and $\mathfrak{B}$, and we thus cannot have a FOL formula that distinguishes between even and uneven models.
-What is left to show is there exists some \sigCC{} query, which can express evenness.
-Specifically, this means that it will distinguish between event logs of even size, and those that have an uneven size.
-We will make us of simple pattern matching for this, but we first need to establish that in \sigCC{} we can concatenate the events of all cases into one, single event set.
+For an easy to follow proof of this inexpressibility, we refer interested readers to~\cite{DBLP:books/sp/Libkin04}, where the desired result is captured by Proposition 3.3.
+What is left to show is that there exists some \sigCC{} query that can express evenness.
+Specifically, this means that it will distinguish between event logs of even size and those that have an uneven size.
+We will make use of simple pattern matching for this, but we first need to establish that in \sigCC{} we can concatenate the events of all cases into one, single event set.
 This is possible by simply projecting out the \texttt{case\_id}, and replacing it with a single ID across the event log.
 This gives us a new event log, with the same number of events but where all events share the same \texttt{case\_id}.
-There are some technical complexities here, such as making sure the time stamps are still unique.
-We can accomplish this by also replacing the time stamps with stand holder values, using for example the row number to indicate number of seconds.
+There are some technical complexities here, such as making sure the timestamps are still unique.
+We can accomplish this by also replacing the timestamps with stand-holder values, using for example the row number to indicate number of seconds.
 Afterwards, we filter this new event log by a simple pattern formula : $\mathit{start}(\mathit{any} \rightarrow \mathit{any})^*\mathit{end}$.
-We now have two possible outputs: either the event set (which corresponds to all events in this event log) has even size and thus has a satisfying segment.
-In this case we return every event in our event log.
+We now have two possible outputs: either the event set (which corresponds to all events in this event log) has even size and thus has a satisfying segment: in this case we return every event in our event log.
 Alternatively, if the event log is of uneven size and thus permits no satisfying segment, we return nothing.
-Note the use of the $\mathit{start}$ and $\mathit{end}$ constructors, which are critical to capture this property: they ensure that the satisfying segment must span the entire event set.
+Note the use of the $\mathit{start}$ and $\mathit{end}$ constructors, which are critical to capture this property: they ensure that the satisfying segment must span the entire event set. \end{proof}